Brother Dege: Worldwide recognition (2013–2024)

-Quentin Tarantino heard at Sirius XM the song "Too Old to Die Young" and wanted it in his movie's score, Django Unchained.
+Quentin Tarantino heard at SiriusXM the song "Too Old to Die Young" and wanted it in his movie's score, Django Unchained.
 Tarantino said : "every track could have been in the movie".
 The movie was a great success.
 Tarantino won the Academy Award for Best Original Screenplay and the music was nominated for the Grammy Award for Best Compilation Soundtrack for Visual Media.
 About this participation Brother Dege declared : "I couldn’t ask for a better director to be interested in my music. [...]
 People associate Quentin with a bold cinematic aesthetic and his exquisite taste in music".

 In 2013, Brother Dege released the new album How to Kill a Horse.
 To Robert Gluck of The Aquarian he was emerged into the spotlight with the same attention as The Black Keys and Gary Clark, Jr. In 2015 the album Scorched Earth Policy was atypical because he mixed new songs "haunting and catchy compositions" for OffBeat, old demos, covers (Black Sabbath, Hüsker Dü).
 To Blues Rock Review the album was full of surprises with "undertones of funky, psychedelic production techniques such as echoing background vocals and spacey, saturated drums".
 Brother Dege toured with his new band The Brethren founded in 2013.

 In 2018, his concept album Farmer's Almanac was "trying to fight your way out of a small town in the South".
 To Peter Lindblad of Elmore Magazine "Farmer’s Almanac is a broken piece of scuffed luggage bulging with troubled narratives of angels, drifters, ghosts and oddballs trapped in a hole of small-town desperation".
 Brother Dege and his band toured in America and in Europe during nine weeks (France and Netherlands) and again in 2019.
 In 2022 after touring two months in Europe he toured again in America alone in acoustic concert for the first time since 2014.